skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/05_preparing_a_successful_data_request.md

 The steps below are best practices for making data requests.
 Data owners are frequently overburdened with daily operations.
 You can make it as easy as possible for them to fulfill your request by planning carefully and addressing all of the relevant questions up front.

-## Design questions that can be answered with data.
+## Design questions that can be answered with data

 Before you can make an effective data request, you need to know exactly what you're looking for and why.
 Below are some questions to answer before moving forward.